Joseph Barton Elam: Early life and education

 Elam was born near Hope in Hempstead County in southwestern Arkansas Territory, to William Jefferson Elam, a teacher, and his wife, the former Cynthia Wheaton, both from Virginia.
 The Elam family moved in 1823 to Ayish Bayou near San Augustine in East Texas, where another son, Charles Wheaton Elam, was born.
-In 1826, the Elams relocated to Natchitoches, Louisiana, where Mary Jane Elam, was born.
-By 1833, the family moved to Fort Jessup, Louisiana, the westernmost outpost of the United States at that time.
+In 1826, the Elams relocated to Natchitoches, Louisiana, where Mary Jane Elam was born.
+By 1833, the family had moved to Fort Jessup, Louisiana, the westernmost outpost of the United States at that time.
 William Elam tutored the officers' sons.
-Another son, John Waddill Elam, was born at Fort Jesup in 1833.
+Another son, John Waddill Elam, was born at Fort Jessup in 1833.
 There was also a daughter, Henrietta Elam.

 The Elam children were educated at Fort Jessup.
 Later, Joseph Elam read law with his cousin John Waddill in Alexandria, Louisiana.
-In 1853, Waddill helped obtain freedom of Solomon Northup, a kidnapped man from New York and the subject of the film, Twelve Years a Slave, who had been sold into slavery in Louisiana.
-Northup had been held for twelve years as a slave in the Red River region.
+In 1853, Waddill helped obtain the freedom of Solomon Northup, a kidnapped man from New York and the subject of the film Twelve Years a Slave, who had been sold into slavery in Louisiana.
+Northup had been held as a slave for twelve years in the Red River region.
 Under its 1841 law, the state of New York commissioned an attorney to help find and free the kidnapped man.

 Elam was admitted to the bar in October 1843 and began his practice in Alexandria.
 He moved in 1844 to Sabine Parish and settled in the parish seat of Many.